410023212/Stock-prediction-based-on-stock-indicators-with-LSTM-and-stock-affecting-news-with-BERT-WWM/README.md

 # Model I
 A hybrid model that combine LSTM and MLP to predict stock.
 data_index_2.ipynb
 Contains definitions and related methods of the Getdata class for reading and preprocessing data.
-We provide a copy of processed test data and dev data for the model.
+We provide a copy of processed test data and dev data for the model (train_getdata.pkl,dev_getdata.pkl,test_getdata.pkl).
 model_index_2.ipynb
 Include the defination of our model and related functions.
 A sample of trained model is saved in .bin.
 evaluate_index.ipynb
 Contains predefined function for test and show result.
 main_index_v1.ipynb
 Main file of Model I，which control the entire process of the project, from data generation to training to evaluation.
-Set parameter "is_train" to False to skip the training section.
+If '*_getdata.pkl' are given, set "new_data" parameter to False to skip regenerate dataset.

 # Model II
 This is the text classifier for stock related news.